jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 If you are working on a team, the chance of collision on a single CSS file is inevitable.
 Why deal with it?
 Separate into smaller, meaningful files and the chance of collision drops to almost zero.

 Mental overhead.
-Have you ever tried sifting through a CSS document that is hundreds if not thousands of lines long?
+Have you ever tried sifting through a CSS document that is hundreds, if not thousands, of lines long?
 It's a nightmare.
 Grouping things together keeps the file sizes smaller and easier to reason about.

 ### Folder Structure Examples